 You’ll also have a greater risk for heart disease, heart attack, and stroke.
 But when you make changes to manage your condition, you’ll lower your chances of getting those, too.
 The same risks that lead to heart attacks and strokes also cause PAD.
 They include smoking, diabetes, high blood pressure, and high cholesterol.

-These appear just beneath the surface of your skin.
+Unlike DVT, these appear just beneath the surface of your skin.
 You get them when the valves inside your veins become weak or damaged.
-Normally, the valves help blood flow up to your heart.
+Normally, the valves help blood flow to your heart.
 When they don’t work right, blood pools inside your veins.
 They swell and become large and rope-like.
+That’s another difference from DVT -- the surface-level clots that come with varicose veins are uncommon and don’t usually break free and travel to your lungs.
+When DVTs do this, it’s called a pulmonary embolism, and it can be fatal.

 - Swollen ankles and feet